When an authnrequest is canceled, statusMessage should contain a message telling what happened.

 - Status changed from Nouveau to En cours

 - Patch proposed changed from No to Yes

 statusMessage added when user refuses to consent or cancel the login process

-#4 Updated by Josué Kouka almost 4 years ago
+#4 Updated by Josué Kouka over 4 years ago

 - Patch proposed changed from Yes to No